 BART has established a series of Resource Conservation - Energy (RCE) actions to help meet adopted targets for the District's energy and GHG emissions reductions.
 For the purposes of target setting, each of the fourteen actions (as listed below) have been assessed for potential impact to BART's 2025 Business As Usual (BAU) scenario.
 Actions were classified by two tiers of implementation: "commitment" and "aspirational".
 Committed actions form the basis of the lower end of the target range and aspirational actions (possible with dedication of additional resources) provide the upper end.
-Some committed actions, depending on resource availability and degree of implementation, can also contribute to meeting the aspirational targets.
-Of the fourteen actions, eight are directly quantifiable.
-Those not directly quantifiable may achieve energy and GHG reductions but do not directly lead to those reductions or there is not enough data to quantify the impact.
+In some cases, an action was assumed to have both a lower (committed) level of implementation and a higher (aspirational) level of implementation.
+Eight of the fourteen actions were quantified.
+Those not quantified may achieve energy and GHG reductions but do not directly lead to those reductions or there is not enough data to quantify the impact.
 Combined, these fourteen actions have the potential to reduce the District's 2025 energy use per Vehicle Revenue Miles (VRM) by 6%, and traction power GHG emissions per VRM by up to 87%.